 Remove pan from heat.
 Add milk, butter and cinnamon, and mash until smooth (or put in food processor/blender).

 Season with salt and pepper to taste.

 Transfer mixture to a baking dish.
-Top with marshmallows and bake until marshmallows are lightly browned, 15 to 20 minutes.
+Top with marshmallows and optional pecans and bake until marshmallows are lightly browned, 15 to 20 minutes.